Swierczynskii/Numerical-methods/README.md

-Projects done in MATLAB using, in those cases, live scripts.
+Projects done in MATLAB using live scripts.